dullroar/miki/README.rst

       ├── meta.json
       └── WilhelmScream.mp3

-Read the various included ``meta.json`` files in ExampleWiki.
-It's pretty flexible.

-I don't use category directories, like, say `Science`, with all science book directories under there;
+I don't use category directories, like, say, `Books/Science/`, with all science book directories under there;
 that way lies madness and maintenance.
 All organization is done in the ``catalog.json`` generated file,